tiwazs/gnosis-sftp-service/README.md

 cp .base.env .env
 ```
 Let's explain the parameters to set on the .env file. <br>
-Set the path to serve through the SFTP protocol (where to save the files). and set the access cretentials to access the service and the port tor run
+Set the path to serve through the SFTP protocol (where to save the files).
+Then set the access cretentials for the service and the port tor run on.
 ```
 FILES_PATH=<path>
 SFTP_USER=<user>